ALANVF/Star-lang-specification/README.md

 - syntax: This folder includes formal syntactic specification for Star.
 Needs updated at some point.
 - concepts: This folder contains experimental ideas I've come up with for Star.
 Nothing is guaranteed to actually be added.

+## What's the goal of Star?
+I have many goals for Star, but I guess the big one right now is to make every part of the language *consistant*, which is something that very few languages have actually achieved (e.g. Go, Smalltalk).
+To me, consistency makes it much easier to learn and use a language since you don't have to remember all of the "exceptions" in the language's grammar (e.g. Perl, C).

 ## Where is the compiler?
 That's a good question.
 Make one and I'll tell you if one exists.
 Joking aside, I only have the parser partially done, and I don't feel like it's ready to be open source yet.

 ## Everything here seems really informal
 Yeah I'm 16.

-## Why should I care about *another* object-oriented language?
-I'm not saying you have to, but the goal of Star is to try new things that better-known languages like JS and Python are unwilling to do.

 ## Anything else?
 Feel free to suggest ideas!
 I don't have all the creativity in the world, so if you come up with an idea just say something about it.